Ceasing any employment after 60

 You can move up to the $1.9 million Transfer Balance Cap of your accumulation account balance into an account-based pension once you meet any of these conditions of release:

-• have reached preservation age and retired;
+• have reached preservation age (60) and have retired;

 • cease an employment arrangement on or after the age of 60; or